 He is a Fellow of the OR Society and prior to joining the University worked in the OR groups of several government departments before becoming senior section leader in British Coal’s Operational Research Executive.
 He has delivered workshops on quality, excellence and performance measurement, for a wide variety of managers both in the public and private sectors.
 Previous workshops for the OR Society have all received excellent feedback.

-FRANCES 0’BRIEN is a Lecturer in Operational Research and Systems at Warwick Business School.
+FRANCES O’BRIEN is an Associate Professor in Operational Research and Management Sciences at Warwick Business School.
 She graduated with a BSc in Maths and Classical Studies from the University of Surrey and went on to take an MSc in Operational Research.
-She has been a lecturer in the ORS group since 1990, and has taught on a range of business modelling and strategic development courses for a wide variety of student groups from undergraduate to MBA.
+She has been a lecturer in the Operational Research and Management Sciences group since 1990, and has taught on a range of business modelling and strategic development courses for a wide variety of student groups from undergraduate to MBA.
 Her previous industrial experience is in business modelling with Ford Motor Company.
 Her main research interests lie in the area of strategic development.
 In particular, she has researched into the use of scenarios to capture uncertainty about the future, and the development of organisational visions for guiding strategic development.

 EMMANUEL THANASSOULIS Emmanuel is Professor of Management Sciences at Aston Business School, Aston University.
 He has an extensive research record and applications and teaching experience in comparative efficiency assessment methods with over 40 refereed academic publications in the area.
 He has authored Introduction to the Theory and Application of Data Envelopment Analysis: A foundation text with integrated software.
 (2001, Kluwer Academic Publishers, Boston.)
 He developed the Warwick DEA Software in the late 1980’s in collaboration with colleagues at Warwick University.
 He has acted as consultant on DEA to a variety of organisations, including the Home Office, HM Treasury, the Audit Commission, OFWAT, Transco and Severn Trent Water.
 His most recent appointment in the area is as director of a three-year project at Aston University, funded by the Higher Education Funding Council to use DEA and SFA to identify and disseminate good practice in central administrative services of universities.
 He successfully bid for a Training Package at Masters level in the methods of comparative efficiency measurement having set up and running the package which includes modules in DEA, econometrics for performance measurement and the use of DEA and econometric methods in real life applications.
 He is Joint Editor of the USA-based Journal of Productivity Analysis.